-The Government has published its Border Operating Model, which details how the UK border will operate for importing & exporting after 1 January 2021.
-This advice is NOT dependent on whether negotiations end in a Free Trade Agreement with the EU.
+The advice below is NOT dependent on on the Free Trade Agreement with the EU.
 The steps to take outlined below must be taken regardless of any negotiated outcomes.
 This advice applies to ANY BUSINESS who buys products, including plants, from the EU (imports) and/or sells products into the EU (exports) including the island of Ireland (i.e. Northern Ireland and the Republic of Ireland).
 The main government information page on transition is available here.

 9 steps to 'Get Ready' for EU-Exit Trade

 Follow our series of steps below for advice

 on how to 'Get Ready' and click here to watch our webinars.